iansmeenk/we-talkin-bout-practice/README.md

 # we-talkin-bout-practice
-A collection of simply Python scripts that solve practice problems
+A collection of simple Python scripts that solve practice problems